AndrewRathbun/DirectoryOpus-DFIRConfig/README.md

 ## Why Should I Care?
 Isn't Windows File Explorer Good Enough?

-Sure it's good enough, but you don't know what you don't know if you've never used an alternative to File Explorer before, be it Directory Opus or another application.
-Things Windows File Explorer cannot do that saves an immeasurable amount of time:
+Sure it's good enough, but you don't know what you don't know if you've never used an alternative to File Explorer before, be it Directory Opus or another application ([XYPlorer](https://www.xyplorer.com/) would be my choice if DOpus didn't exist).
+Things Windows File Explorer cannot do that saves an immeasurable amount of time when using Directory Opus:

 1. Flat View
 2. Copy files from multiple folders into the same destination folder with choice to recreate (or ignore) each file's directory structure